HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ##### Preconditions and Assumptions:

+1. {{ site.data.base-example-list[0] }}
+1. {{ site.data.base-example-list[17] }}
+1. {{ site.data.base-example-list[18] }}
+1. {{ site.data.base-example-list[12] }}
-1. The Referred-To Provider creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
+2. The Referred-To Provider creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
    - Note that in this example, the Referred-To Provider (data consumer) is both the requester and the recipient of the data.
 The requester could also be a 'third party'.
-1. The Referred-To Provider POSTS a Task to the Referring Provider endpoint, the CommunicationRequest is referenced in `Task.basedOn`
+3. 1.
+The  Referred-To Provider POSTS a Task to the Referring Provider endpoint requesting Patient B's Active Conditions,, the CommunicationRequest is referenced in `Task.basedOn`.
+For the actual request, the FHIR RESTful query syntax is used.
-1. The Referring Provider fetches and inspects the CommunicationRequest to review the authorization.
+4. The Referring Provider fetches and inspects the CommunicationRequest to review the authorization.
-1. The Referred-To Provider polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
+5. The Referred-To Provider polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
-1. The Referred-To Provider fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.
+6. The Referred-To Provider fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.

 {% include examplebutton_default.html example="task-scenario2-authorization" b_title = "Click Here To See Example Task Based Transaction with a Formal Authorization" %}